Evansville, Indiana: 20th and 21st centuries

-But the Ohio River flood of 1937 covered 500 city blocks in Evansville, resulting in a major crisis.
+The Ohio River flood of 1937 covered 500 city blocks in Evansville, resulting in a major crisis.
+Because of this, the city was placed under martial law.
 With steamboats less necessary to the local economy, city and federal officials responded to the flood and its destruction by constructing more and higher levees: construction that penned and hid the Ohio River behind a barrier of earthen berms and concrete walls.

 During World War II, Evansville was a major center of industrial production which helped revive the regional economy after the Great Depression.
 A huge 45 acre shipyard complex was constructed on the riverfront east of St. Joseph Avenue for the production of oceangoing LSTs (Landing Ship-Tanks).
 The Evansville Shipyard was the nation's largest inland producer of LSTs.
 The Plymouth factory was converted into a plant which turned out "bullets by the billions," and many other companies switched over to the manufacture of war material.
 In 1942, an aircraft factory was constructed adjacent to the airport north of the city for the manufacture of the Republic P-47D fighter aircraft, the legendary P-47 Thunderbolt.
 Evansville produced a total of 6,242 P-47s, almost half of the P-47s made nationally during the war.

 After the war, Evansville's manufacturing base of automobiles, household appliances, and farm equipment benefited from growing post-war demand.
 A growing housing demand also caused residential development to leap north and east of the city.
 However, between 1955 and 1963, a nationwide recession hit Evansville.
 Among other closures, Servel (which produced refrigerators) went out of business and Chrysler ended its local operations.
 The economy was saved from near total collapse by 28 businesses that moved into the area, including Whirlpool, Alcoa, and General Electric.

-During the final third of the 20th century, Evansville became the hub of the tri-state region's commercial, medical, and service industries.
-A 1990s economic spurt was fueled by the growth of the University of Southern Indiana.
-The arrival of giant Toyota and AK Steel manufacturing plants into nearby Gibson and Spencer Counties respectively, as well as Casino Aztar (now Bally's), Indiana's first gaming boat, also contributed to the growth of jobs.
-As the twenty-first century began, Evansville continued in a steady pace of economic diversification and stability.

 On December 6, 2022, in recognition of the city's massive production efforts during World War II, it was announced that Evansville had been designated Indiana's American World War II Heritage City by the National Park Service.